Ethanwhh/Ethanwhh/README.md

 ## 🎓 About Me

 I am a student at the National University of Singapore.
-I obtained my Bachelor’s degree in Computer Science and Technology from Harbin Institute of Technology.
+I obtained my Bachelor’s degree from Harbin Institute of Technology major in Computer Science and Technology, with a minor in Finance.

 My research interests lie at the intersection of cutting-edge AI technologies:
 - 🤖 **AI Agents** - Building intelligent autonomous systems